danyi1212/django-windowsauth/README.rst

 Getting help
 ------------

-In case you have trouble while using this module, you can use
+In case you have trouble while using this module, you may use the `GitHub Disccussion <https://github.com/danyi1212/django-windowsauth/discussions>`_.

-For any bug or issue, see how to create a GitHub Issue
+For any bug or issue, open a `new GitHub Issue <https://github.com/danyi1212/django-windowsauth/issues>`_.

 Contributing
 ------------